Model Reduction for Quantum Systems: Discrete-time Quantum Walks and Open Markov Dynamics: Building minimal algebras that admit CPTP projections

+\end{example} This simple example shows that, although closing $\Rs$ to an algebra provides a reduced quantum model, it is possible that the reduced model we obtain in this way may not be minimal in size.
+Closing $\Rs$ to a distorted algebra can instead lead to smaller reduced models.
+This fact will be formally proved in the following.

-The rest of the section is going to be devoted to finding a distorted algebra that contains a given operator subspace so that it leads to an optimal reduction.
-This is attained by leveraging a number of existing and new results on conditional expectations.
+The rest of the section will be devoted to finding a distorted algebra that contains a given operator subspace and is the image of a CPTP projector that leads to an optimal reduction.
+This is achieved by leveraging a number of existing and new results on conditional expectations.